GoergPflug/AttinyStreamGfxApi/README.md

 # AttinyStreamGfxApi
-Fast Graphics Library for Attiny85 and SSD1306 over I2c, it also works on Arduino Boards. license: bsd license.
+Fast Graphics Library for Attiny85 and Aduino with SSD1306 over I2c, it also works on Arduino Boards. license: bsd license.

 this is a fast datastream-based graphics library for the Attiny85, Version 0.8, and some examples how to use it.